 A high midline incision is extended up over the xiphoid and down to the region of the umbilicus.
 In some patients the exposure is greatly enhanced by removal of a long xiphoid process.
 A thorough exploration of the abdomen is carried out, including visualization of the site of the ulcer.
 The location of the ulcer, especially if it is near the common duct, the extent of the inflammatory reaction, and the patient’s general condition should all be taken into consideration in evaluating the risk of gastric resection in comparison to a more conservative drainage procedure.
 The anatomy of the vagus nerve is shown in figure 1.

 It may be necessary to mobilize the left lobe of the liver, alternatively a mechanical retractor (padded by a gauze sponge) can retract the left lobe superiorly.
 Mobilization is especially useful in obese patients where good exposure enhances the probability of complete vagotomy.
 If the operator stands on the right side of the patient, it is usually easier to grasp the left lobe of the liver with the right hand and with the index finger to define the limits of the thin, relatively avascular left triangular ligament of the left lobe of the liver.
 In many instances the tip of the left lobe extends quite far to the left (figure 2).
 By downward traction on the left lobe of the liver, and with the index finger beneath the triangular ligament to define its limits and to protect the underlying structures, the triangular ligament is divided with a long electrocautery probe or curved scissors.
-The assistant stands on the patient’s left ...
+The ...